-Youth Time is a long-term ESC project (12 months) about social inclusion, human rights, solidarity, and about YOU working shoulder to shoulder with FITT’s team to get familiar with youth work and the general functioning of youth NGOs.
+Youth Time is a long-term ESC project (until August 2023) about social inclusion, human rights, solidarity, and about YOU working shoulder to shoulder with FITT’s team to get familiar with youth work and the general functioning of youth NGOs.

-FITT, together with international & national volunteers, and the local community has turned several industrial buildings into youth centres in Timisoara, the biggest city in western Romania, and one youth centre in Lugoj, a city 60km from Timisoara.
+FITT, together with international & national volunteers, and the local community, has turned several industrial buildings into youth centres in Timisoara, the biggest city in western Romania, and one youth centre in Lugoj, a city 60km from Timisoara.
 The youth centres are spaces dedicated to young people and their free expression and development.
-We are now looking for 14 volunteers for Timisoara and 6 volunteers for Lugoj, to run the youth centres and to organise activities for young people!
+We are now looking for 14 volunteers for Timisoara and 6 volunteers for Lugoj, to run the youth centres, and to organise and promote activities for young people!